prokophanzl/AsTRiQue/README.md

 ## Bachelor's Thesis

 AsTRiQue is described in detail in my bachelor's thesis (Institute of Phonetics, Faculty of Arts, Charles University).
-You can download the thesis [here](extras/thesis.pdf).
+You can view and download the thesis from the [Charles University Digital Repository](https://hdl.handle.net/20.500.11956/205493).

 ## MEDAL Poster Presentation

 AsTRiQue was presented as a flash talk and poster at the MEDAL Summer School of Computational Modeling in Birmingham on June 24, 2025.
 You can download the poster [here](extras/medal_poster.pdf).